openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 The `bcv.parse()` function accepts a string.
 It first replaces any reserved characters that we're going to need later in the program without affecting any of the character indices.

 Then it runs through all the regexps for Bible books (`@match_books()`).
 In this case, it matches the `John` part of the string and replaces it with the characters `\x1f0\x1f`.
 The two `\x1f` characters provide boundaries for the match, and the `0` matches an index in the `@books` array we're using to keep track of the original string and some metadata.
-(If there were more books, they would be `\x1f1\x1f`, `\x1f2\x1f`, etc.) These books aren't necessarily replaced in the order they appear in the string, but rather in the precedence order specified in `@regexps.books`--we want to parse `1 John` before `John` so that program doesn't interpret the `John` in `1 John` as being a separate book.
+(If there were more books, they would be `\x1f1\x1f`, `\x1f2\x1f`, etc.) These books aren't necessarily replaced in the order they appear in the string, but rather in the precedence order specified in `@regexps.books`—we want to parse `1 John` before `John` so that program doesn't interpret the `John` in `1 John` as being a separate book.
 In other words, match longer books first.

-Once it has matched all the possible books in the string, we call `@match_passages()` to identify complete passages--we want to be sure to treat strings like `John 3:16, 17` as a single sequence.
+Once it has matched all the possible books in the string, we call `@match_passages()` to identify complete passages—we want to be sure to treat strings like `John 3:16, 17` as a single sequence.
 The `@regexps.escaped_passage` used for these matches is fairly complicated.
 It looks for some unusual cases (`chapter 23 of Matthew`) first, but it pivots around the escaped book sequence from `@match_books()`: it tries to find numbers and other characters that can comprise a valid sequence after a book (including other books).
 We know that we'll probably have to trim some of what it finds later; at this point, we want to be as comprehensive as possible.

 For each match, we trim some unnecessary parts from the end of it and then run it through the grammar file that identifies the components of the string (in this case, `John 3:16` fits the pattern of a `bcv`, or book-chapter-verse).
 The grammar uses [PEG.js](http://pegjs.majda.cz/), a [parsing expression grammar](http://en.wikipedia.org/wiki/Parsing_expression_grammar) with a DSL that compiles to Javascript.
 A PEG provides predictable performance, especially for shorter strings like Bible references.
 The grammar identifies components in the match and, importantly, records the indices of where each component starts and ends in the string.
 PEG.js's built-in extension mechanism provides an easy way to output the necessary data.
 The tradeoff of using a PEG arrives in the form of increased code size: more than half the code in the minified file comes from the auto-generated grammar.